gitter-badger/SpineOpt.jl/docs/src/advanced_concepts/stochastic_framework.md

 While these data issues can be circumvented by either cloning stochastic data across multiple scenario branches or generating dummy forecasts, they can result in inflated problem sizes.
-Furthermore, Ensuring realistic correlations between generated forecasts is extremely difficult, especially across multiple energy sectors.
+Furthermore, ensuring realistic correlations between generated forecasts is extremely difficult, especially across multiple energy sectors.

 The stochastic framework in *SpineOpt.jl* aims to support stochastic directed acyclic graphs (DAGs)